biojppm/c4core/changelog/current.md

 ### Fixes

+- `substr`, `to_chars()`, charconv: ensure `memcpy` is not called when the length is zero.
+Doing this is UB and enabled the optimizer to wreak havoc in the branches of calling code.
+See comments at [rapidyaml#264](https://github.com/biojppm/rapidyaml/pull/264#issuecomment-1262133637) for an example and fix.
+See [Raymond Chen's blog](https://devblogs.microsoft.com/oldnewthing/20140627-00/?p=633) for an explanation.
 - `atof()` and `atod()` ([PR#88](https://github.com/biojppm/c4core/pull/88)):
   - Always use the fastest implementation available: `std::from_chars()` if available (C++17 or higher standard, with later compilers), `fast_float::from_chars()` otherwise.
 On Visual Studio, `fast_float::from_chars()` is preferred over `std::from_chars()`.
   - If `std::from_chars()` is not available and `C4CORE_NO_FAST_FLOAT` is defined, then the fallback is based on `sscanf()`.